-In this paper, I am going to give a review of the best bushcraft backpacks, guide you through the pros and cons of the top ones I have chosen for this paper, show pictures and videos to help those who are interested make an informed choice and answer the most frequently asked questions in the end.
+In this paper, updated for 2023, I am going to give a review of the best bushcraft backpacks, guide you through the pros and cons of the top ones I have chosen for this paper, show pictures and videos to help those who are interested make an informed choice, and answer the most frequently asked questions in the end.

 Since this paper is devoted to the best bushcraft backpacks, I assume that most readers know what bushcrafting is or might even be experts in it.
 For readers who are not yet familiar with the concept, I will provide a brief explanation.